qizongtai/CallingCard_V2/README.md

 3-4.
 Comparying RHPs found in cell lines to RHPs found in human tumor samples.
 5-6.
 Evaluating the association between expression and genetic heterogeneity in cell lines.

-## visulization by WashU epigenome browser
+## Visulization by WashU epigenome browser
 browser website: https://epigenomegateway.wustl.edu/
 A JSON file is need to upload data and create tracks on the browser.
 Here is the structure of a simple, two-track JSON file: